A Veteran’s Resume and Job Hunting Guide

 Dear Mr. Smith,

-As a former United States Army sergeant and current officer with the Joplin Police Department, I have extensive experience calming people in difficult situations and taking appropriate action.
-If your department is looking for a mix of measured analysis and decisive action, I believe I fit the bill.
+As a former U.S. Army sergeant and current officer with the Joplin Police Department, I have extensive experience calming people in difficult situations and taking appropriate action.
+If your department is looking for a mix of measured analysis and decisive action, I fit the bill.

-Moreover, I would jump at the chance to join an organization with a storied history like the Columbia Police Department.
-I believe my record of success shows that I am ready to help continue your department’s record of excellence:
+Moreover, I would embrace the chance to join an organization with a storied history like the Columbia Police Department.
+My record of success shows I am ready to help continue your department’s record of excellence:

 • My two years of service with the Joplin Police Department include zero disciplinary infractions and several commendations.